objetos-aprendizaje/helm-repo/README.md

 This request should include a header with client certificate pem content (without begin/end tags nor line breaks), by default the header used is called `X-Forwarded-Tls-Client-Cert` but it can be changed by configuring value `admin.fmntCertHeader`.

 There are some manifests examples using traefik in k8s cluster as the edge inbound load balancer to configure client certificate authentication and header pem binding to backend using `X-Forwarded-Tls-Client-Cert` header in the [fmnt-traefik-ingress.yaml](./extra-manifest-examples/fmnt-traefik-ingress.yaml) example file.
+The host used for this ingress should match with url setted up at `web.fmntLoginUrl` value option.

 ## Minimal System Requirements